sanjyotpanure/EggCatcher-Python/README.md

 ### Usage
 * Use **Left & Right Arrow Keys** to move the Bowl.
-* Each egg caries 10 points.
-Speed of eggs dropping increases
+* Each egg carries 10 points.
+Speed of eggs dropping increases gradually.
 * Try to collect maximum eggs and score high.
 #### Enjoy the game!